 A person diagnosed with Alzheimer’s disease or a related dementia will often go through rather predictable stages of the disease.
 For example, a person is often first diagnosed in the early stages of dementia and will gradually decline over many years, eventually progressing through middle, late, and end-stage dementia.

+are the phases that people with Alzheimer's and related dementias typically progress through gradually, including early stage, middle stage, late stage, and end stage.
 Each stage is typically characterized by a progressive loss of ability to complete activities of daily living (ADL) and instrumental activities of daily living (IADL).

 In the early stage, the person will experience cognitive changes such as difficulty solving problems, poor judgment, and trouble learning something new.
 These changes interfere with the independent and safe performance of IADLs, such as the ability to handle finances, drive, cook, and manage medications.
 Later in this stage, a person may begin to experience changes in ADL functioning, with noticeable alterations in the quality of activity performance.
 For example, the person may change clothes less often, make inappropriate clothing selections for an event or weather condition, and may not bathe as often as usual.